The Forms of Isshinryu

 enough notoriety from his exploits that he became a member of President Truman's personal guard before reaching the age of twenty (yes, he enlisted underage).
 From the first encounter to the very end, Armstrong

-was a Black Belt.
+a Black Belt.
 Shimabuku expected performance, and that remains the tenet of Isshinryu to this day.
 Armstrong wanted to work with Shimabuku, and indicated he already held Black Belt status (nidan).
+Shimabuku asked

-Shimabuku asked Armstrong to demonstrate, then laughed him off the floor.
+Armstrong to demonstrate, then laughed him off the floor.
 He did, however, invite him to become a student.
-That began a relationship that continued over the years until ultimately, Master Shimabuku
+That began a relationship that continued over the years until ultimately, Master Shimabuku promoted Armstrong to

-his ability to remain physically active.
+ability to remain physically active.
 Tragically, his judgment clouded, and he alienated some of his most highly regarded Black Belts, many of whom are established Sensei even today.
-Without the fountainhead of
+Without the fountainhead of Mr.

-remained of America's martial arts pioneers.
-We had entered the era of protective equipment in tournaments (Armstrong wouldn't allow it, always arguing the best protective equipment was clean technique and good
+of America's martial arts pioneers.
+We had entered the era of protective equipment in tournaments (Armstrong wouldn't allow it, always arguing the best protective equipment was clean technique and good control),

-control), widespread media attention, and the flood of incoming styles, now in fact too numerous to even mention.
+widespread media attention, and the flood of incoming styles, now in fact too numerous to even mention.
 Where once, his was the only show in town, now there were schools in every neighborhood.
-The dojo
+The dojo which had once

 Mr. Armstrong has always been a proud, and headstrong man.
 Those were his great attributes, but in the end, they precipitated his ultimate slide into permanent retirement.

-ever ask to cover my back...and know it would be covered."
+to cover my back...and know it would be covered."
 Wasielewski became one of Armstrong's students while attending University of Puget Sound, where he was a 185 pound lineman on the football team.
+Armstrong's oft

 Sensei Armstrong (Bill Mc Cabe (l), Don Wasielewski (r))